zarkoto23/zarkoto23/README.md

 # 👋 Hello, I'm Svetozar — JavaScript Fullstack Developer in Training

 I'm currently building a solid foundation in modern JavaScript development, focused on creating responsive, interactive, and well-structured Single Page Applications (SPAs).
-While my primary focus is frontend, I'm also diving into backend fundamentals with Node.js to become a fullstack JavaScript developer.
+While my primary focus is frontend, I'm also diving into backend fundamentals with Node.js to become a fullstack JavaScript developer.<br><br><br>